How to Disable TLS 1.0 in Windows 10

-- Input ‘internet options’ in the search text box.
+2. Input internet options in the search text box.

-2. Edit the Registry to Disable TLS 1.0
+2. Edit the Registry to turn off TLS 1.0

 - Users can also edit the registry to disable TLS 1.0.
 To do so, launch the Run accessory with its Windows key + R keyboard shortcut.